Is Carnival (CCL) Too Good to Be True? A Comprehensive Analysis

 Carnival's Low Altman Z-Score: A Breakdown of Key Drivers

 A dissection of Carnival's Altman Z-score reveals Carnival's financial health may be weak, suggesting possible financial distress.
-The Retained Earnings to Total Assets ratio, which provides insights into a company's capability to reinvest its profits or manage debt, has been in a declining trend.
-This downward movement indicates Carnival's diminishing ability to reinvest in its business or effectively manage its debt, exerting a negative impact on its Z-Score.
+The Retained Earnings to Total Assets ratio provides insights into a company's capability to reinvest its profits or manage debt.
+Evaluating Carnival's historical data, 2021: 0.22; 2022: 0.05; 2023: -0.02, we observe a declining trend in this ratio.
+This downward movement indicates Carnival's diminishing ability to reinvest in its business or effectively manage its debt.
+Consequently, it exerts a negative impact on its Z-Score.

 The Bearish Signs: Declining Revenues and Earnings

-In the case of Carnival, both the revenue per share and the 5-year revenue growth rate have been on a consistent downward trajectory.
+One of the telltale indicators of a company's potential trouble is a sustained decline in revenues.
+In the case of Carnival, both the revenue per share (evident from the last five years' TTM data: 2019: 28.32; 2020: 24.42; 2021: 0.14; 2022: 5.15; 2023: 14.09; ) and the 5-year revenue growth rate (-32.8%) have been on a consistent downward trajectory.
 This pattern may point to underlying challenges such as diminishing demand for Carnival's products, or escalating competition in its market sector.
 Either scenario can pose serious risks to the company's future performance, warranting a thorough analysis by investors.

 The Red Flag: Sluggish Earnings Growth